-Top 5 Family Friendly Things to Do in Manhattan
+Top 5 Things to Do in Manhattan with kids

 When many people think of New York City, Manhattan is the place they are imagining.
 Home to the Empire State Building and Times Square, it is the most densely populated of the five boroughs making up New York City.
 It offers endless opportunities for exploring, but here are some of the ones to try with kids in tow.

 1. One World Trade Center Observatory